Differences in NiceLabel 2017 compared with NiceLabel 6

 - Stroke fonts are not supported.
 Stroke fonts use an older font technology and were developed for plotters under Microsoft Windows 3.X.
 Quality of printed output on other output devices is very poor.
 Examples of stroke fonts include Roman, Modern, and Script.

-- Label export to graphics, POF and SAP are not supported.
+- Most of label export features are not supported (such as export to graphics, POF, SAP and general export).
 You can, however, use the store & recall functionality, which exports the label into printer's memory and recalls it with label data at print time.
 Labels can be exported to graphics in PowerForms product using appropriate actions, such as Redirect printing to PDF, which will generate PDF file.